South Africa

 The Crocodile Bridge rest camp and the region surrounding it is known as one of the top game viewing regions in the Kruger National Park.
 As part of what is called the "Southern Circle", the area is famous for its many Lion prides and an abundance of Giraffes, Zebra and Antelope species.
 Leopards and Cheetahs are seen regularly.
 The region is also home to a large percentage of the Kruger National Park's Rhino population.

-Road and landscape inside the Crocodile Bridge rest camp
+Road and landscape inside the camp

 copyright © South African tourism